 Golf is a unique game that can be enjoyed by everyone.
 For people with disability, golf not only provides the opportunity for them to play a recreational sport, but it can also be a form of rehabilitation or an opportunity to be in a social environment.

-In Australia, and specifically Western Australia, there are various organisations that work with disabled golfers to make golf an enjoyable sport for all.
+In Western Australia, we have various organisations that work with disabled golfers to make golf an enjoyable sport for all.

 This program is an initiative of The Vines Resort & Country Club, MTI Golf Academy & Golf WA.
 Proudly supported by the WA Golf Foundation.
 Situated at The Vines Resort & Country Club in Perth’s beautiful Swan Valley Ready Steady Golf provides a pathway for children and adults with special needs.

 Conducted by MTI Golf Academy, winner of the 2015 WA Golf Industry Council’s Outstanding Game Development Award, participants will learn golf skills in a fun, friendly and supportive environment.
 In addition, the program aims to help build confidence and friendships by providing healthy interaction.
 For further information please Click Here